alejandroatacho/osu-KawataFuquila-CheatList/README.md

 </p>

 > [!IMPORTANT]
-> Maple is currently going through updates and is **unavailable to purchase or use** right now — it is only handed out to a selected few within their circle.
+> Maple is currently going through updates and is **unavailable to purchase or use** right now.
+It is only handed out to a selected few within their circle.
 The details below are preserved for reference and will apply again once the next build is officially released.
 >
 > **Under development since December 13, 2024 following a source-code leak (per the official Discord announcement).**